Sessions and Fees

 Almost all PPO’s have a non-contracted rate at which they will reimburse therapists who are not contracted directly on their panels.
 You can call your insurance company and ask for this information.
 Most companies also offer employee assistance that gives you a benefit of between 3-6 sessions to get you started.
 From there you may be referred depending on what it is that you and a therapist feel you need.

-Please be aware that even if you have insurance benefits, you may not want to use them for your behavioral health needs.
+I will provide you with a bill to submit to your insurance company for reimbursement but please be aware that even if you have insurance benefits, you may not want to use them for your behavioral health needs.
 Insurance companies reserve the right to require personal information about you.
 In order to authorize sessions, they wish to monitor the treatment plan thereby inquiring into reasons you have sought therapy, your progress or lack of, etc. This entails a discussion of you and your mental health issues.
 If you care about your privacy and/or will in the future go from a group to individual insurance plan, you may not want to release what is confidential in your medical record.
 However, you do not have a choice about this if you want your insurance to reimburse you for your therapy.